sergey-sobolev/stompest/README.markdown

 This module is thoroughly unit tested and (in version 1.x) production hardened for the functionality used by [Mozes](http://www.mozes.com/) --- persistent queueing on [ActiveMQ](http://activemq.apache.org/).
 Minor enhancements may be required to use this STOMP adapter with other brokers.

 The current maintainer also deploys stompest in serious production environments.
-The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular heartbeating and STOMP 1.2) may still require minor changes of the API.
+The substantially redesigned stompest 2 is probably even better tested but should be considered (mature) alpha: Some features to come (in particular async heart-beating and STOMP 1.2) may still require minor changes of the API.

 Installation
 ============